 North America accepted thousands of Irish immigrants during the 19th century as their homeland suffered under foreign imperialistic rule.
 Although settlers from the early portion of the century came to North America by choice in search of land, by far the largest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Many of these Irish families left the country destitute and in some cases suffering from disease.
 However, those who survived the long ocean voyage were especially vital to the development of industry in the United States and what would become known as Canada.
 Research of immigration and passenger lists has shown many early immigrants bearing the name Lurie: Thomas Clary, who arrived in the Virginia colony in 1642; George Cleary, who was on record in Barbados plantation between the years 1679 and 1680; Darby Cleary, who came to America in 1736.

 Contemporary Notables of the name Lurie (post 1700) +

 - Ronald Philip "Ron" Lurie (1941-2020), American businessman and politician, 19th Mayor of Las Vegas, Nevada from 1987 to 1991

 - Alison Lurie (1926-2020), American novelist and academic who won the Pulitzer Prize for Fiction for her 1984 novel Foreign Affairs

 - Gwendolyn Lurie, American politician, Candidate for New York State Assembly from Kings County 21st District, 1937

-- Cheryl Lurie, American Democrat politician, Alternate Delegate to Democratic National Convention from Colorado, 1980
+- Cheryl Lurie, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Colorado, 1980

-- Bobbie Lurie, American Democrat politician, Delegate to Democratic National Convention from Missouri, 2000
+- Bobbie Lurie, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 2000

 - Samuil Aronovich Lurie (1942-2015), Russian writer and literary historian